chubbymaggie/IMSI_catcher/README.md

  00 6b 65 6c 64 2e 6e 6f 72 6d 61 6e 40 67 6d 61 69 6c 2e 63 6f 6d 00
  ```

  Watch terminal 1 and wait.
-The TMSI/IMSI numbers should appear shortly
+The TMSI/IMSI numbers should appear shortly.
 If nothing appears after 1 min, change the frequency.

  You can also watch the GSM packets in wireshark like this:
  ```
  sudo apt-get install -y wireshark tshark     # NB: tshark is a commandline version of wireshark sudo wireshark -k -Y '!icmp && gsmtap' -i lo      # ignore errors about not running wireshark as root
  ```